Skip to main content

 ["Cos", ["Add", "x", 1]]

-An array representing a function must have at least one element, the head of the function.
+An array representing a function must have at least one element, the operator of the function.
 Therefore [] is not a valid expression.

-The head of the function expression is the first element in the array.
+The operator of the function expression is the first element in the array.
 Its presence is required.
-It indicates the name of the function or “what” the function is about.
+It indicates the name of the function: this is what the function is about.

-The head is an identifier following the conventions for function names (see below).
+The operator is an identifier following the conventions for function names (see below).

 // Apply the function "Sin" to the argument "x"